Homicide Lawyer Peoria, IL

 Homicide is generally considered to be the most heinous criminal offense.
 If you have been accused of taking the life of another person, it is crucial that you take action now to defend yourself against the consequences of a conviction.
 Failure to effectively combat the charges could lead to devastating outcomes, including life in prison.

 Fortunately, there are many possible strategies for defending against homicide charges.
 Maybe the other person's death occurred in a tragic accident, or perhaps you were actually acting to protect yourself against an attack.
 In many other cases, you could have been accused entirely due to misidentification.
-The key to proving any of these defenses is to hire a Peoria criminal defense lawyer from Johnson Law Group as soon as possible.
+The key to proving any of these defenses is to hire a Peoria homicide lawyer from Johnson Law Group as soon as possible.

 The sooner you contact us, the more time we are allowed to investigate and prepare a winning strategy for you.

 In 2011, Illinois repealed the death penalty, but homicide convictions still include the strictest forms of punishment.
 Particular details of your case—victim's age, premeditation, and cause of death, for example—can cause the penalties to vary but they will always be severe.